harrietrc/loadimpact-docs/jekyll/_v4/frequently-asked-questions/migration-overview.md

 ---
 layout: classic-docs
-title: Migration overview
+title: What's the Difference Between LoadImpacts Version 3.0 (Lua) and 4.0(JavaScript)
-description: Overview of differences between LoadImpact 3.0 (Lua) and LoadImpact Next Gen (JS/k6) products
+description: A brief overview of differences between LoadImpact 3.0 (Lua) and LoadImpact 4.0 (JS/k6) products
-categories: [migrating-lua-to-js]
+categories: [frequently-asked-questions]
-order: 0
+order: 3
 ---

+***

+<h1>Purpose</h1>

+An overview of some key differences between Load Impact 3.0 and 4.0.

+***

 From a general performance testing perspective the 3.0 and 4.0 products are more or less the same: